Bottom Line Up Front (BLUF)

 Licensing Problems Can Destroy a Payment Claim

-Another issue parties ignore until it is too late is licensing.
-Virginia law states that a construction contract entered into by a person performing work without a valid Virginia contractor’s license is generally not enforceable by the unlicensed contractor, subject to limited statutory exceptions.
+Virginia law states that a construction contract entered into by a person performing work without a valid Virginia contractor’s license is generally not enforceable by the unlicensed contractor.
 In a payment dispute, that can become a devastating defense.

 Litigation in Fairfax County Is Often About Speed and Leverage

 Tysons disputes often end up in Fairfax County litigation because the project, the parties, the property, or the performance occurred there.
-Virginia’s court system provides access to circuit court civil forms and case information, and Fairfax County disputes may move through courts where timing, pleading strategy, provisional remedies, and documentary proof matter from the start.
 Commercial construction cases are rarely won by broad accusations.
 They are won by careful claims, defensible damages models, and pressure applied at the right time.

 What Businesses Commonly Get Wrong

 The first mistake is waiting too long because the parties want to preserve the relationship.
-I understand that instinct.
 But there is a difference between preserving a relationship and surrendering leverage.
 If deadlines run, notices are missed, or the record grows stale, your negotiating position can collapse.

 The third mistake is relying on informal jobsite conversations.
-On many projects, everyone “understood” the extra work would be paid, the back charge would be reversed, or the retainage would be released.
+On many projects, everyone “understood” the extra work would be paid.
 Then the people change, the project turns, and the file becomes the truth.
 If it is not documented, your case gets harder.

 Closing Thoughts